Student designs invited for the Distinguished Teacher medal, 2019–20

-All Pratt students are invited to submit designs for the Pratt Institute Distinguished Teacher Award (DTA) Medal by March 25th. $350 will be awarded to the winner, who will be featured on the DTA Medal website.
-This will include images of the winning Medal and fabrication process.
+All Pratt students are invited to submit designs for the Pratt Institute Distinguished Teacher Award (DTA) Medal by March 24th.
+The winner will be awarded $350 and the design will be featured on the DTA website.
+This year we are also asking for medal design submissions for past Distinguished Teacher winners; the award and specifications will be the same and details can be found below.

 The DTA celebrates exceptional teaching and recognizes the recipient’s commitment to Pratt’s students and mission.
 The goal for the Medal design is to reflect the making culture and diverse talents of the Institute.
-The winning Medal from this annual student competition will be fabricated.
-It will be awarded to the 2018–19 DTA recipient at Commencement 2018.
-The competition is being sponsored by the Pratt Institute Academic Senate, and submissions will be reviewed by a jury of Pratt faculty and staff.
+The winning Medal from this annual student competition will be fabricated and awarded to the 2019–20 DTA recipient at Commencement 2019.
+The Pratt Institute Academic Senate is sponsoring the competition; submissions will be reviewed by a jury of Pratt faculty and staff.

-Below are details about the competition, including design specifications and procedures.
-Please contact DTA Committee Chair Maggie Portis (firstname.lastname@example.org) with questions.
+Details about the competition, including design specifications and procedures can be found below.
+Please contact DTA Committee Chair Maggie Portis (email@example.com) with questions.

 This competition is open to Pratt Institute students from all undergraduate and graduate departments.
 Faculty and staff who serve as advisors will be credited accordingly.
 We encourage collaborative and cross-disciplinary teams.